Opinion | ABC town hall shows Trump faces great peril outside Fox News bubble

 ABC SPRINGS AMBUSH ON PRES TRUMP AT TOWN HALL

 This response, and the town hall itself, capture a larger truth about the moment.
-When Trump is not permitted to freely dissemble with abandon or coddled by an interviewer who treats his magnificence as a foundational premise — as he so often is on Fox — Trump is actually very bad at answering difficult questions about his performance.
+When Trump is not permitted to freely dissemble with abandon or coddled by an interviewer who treats his magnificence as a foundational premise — as he so often is on Fox — he is actually very bad at answering difficult questions about his performance.

 The notion that this spectacle constituted an “ambush” underscores the point: If this felt like a surprise attack, it’s only because direct and persistent questioning about his towering failures and broken promises really are politically damaging to him.